Site Logo Mrugank Akarte

 Policy and Value Functions

-Value functions are functions that estimate “how good” it is for a agent to be in a given state.
+Value functions are functions that estimate “how good” it is for an agent to be in a given state.
 This is defined in terms of future rewards that can be expected.
 Value functions are defined with respect to particular ways of acting called policies.

 where, Eπ[.] denotes expected value of random variable given that agent follows the policy π and t is any time-step.
 This is also known as state-value function for policy π.